inkstak/activejob-status/README.md

 ```

-Check the status a job
+Check the status of a job

     job = MyJob.perform_later
     status = ActiveJob::Status.get(job)